 - If you go above max HR during a run, you immediately transition to a walk.
 Give your HR time to come back down and then you can begin to run again.

 - No cross training can be done above your max HR.
+That’s right initially ALL workouts should be done at LHR.

 - NEVER go above your max HR…no zone training, it’s literally just getting close to max, but never going over.